Live Fast, Die Young: GMC lifetimes in the FIRE cosmological simulations of Milky Way-mass galaxies: Acknowledgements

 \section{Acknowledgements}

+The authors thank the scientific editor, Joop Schaye, and the anonymous referee whose insight greatly improved the work presented here.
+This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy2013, astropy2018}.
 SB, AW, and MB were supported by a Hellman Fellowship, the Heising-Simons Foundation, and NASA, through ATP grant 80NSSC18K1097 and HST grants GO-14734 and AR-15057 from STScI.
 SRL was supported by NASA through Hubble Fellowship grant \#HST-JF2-51395.001-A awarded by STScI.
 NM was supported by NSERC.
 PFH was supported by NSF grants 1715847 \&\ 1911233, CAREER grant 1455342, and NASA grants 80NSSC18K0562 \& JPL 1589742.
 DG was supported by the Harlan J. Smith McDonald Observatory Postdoctoral Fellowship.
 CAFG was supported by NSF grants AST-1517491, AST-1715216, CAREER award AST-1652522, by NASA grant 17-ATP17-0067, by STScI grant HST-GO-14681.011, and by a Cottrell Scholar Award from the Research Corporation for Science Advancement.
 We ran these simulations and analysis using allocations from: XSEDE AST130039 \& AST140064; Blue Waters PRAC NSF.1455342 supported by NSF; and NASA HEC SMD-16-7324, SMD-16-7592, SMD-17-1289, SMD-17-1375, SMD-18-2189.